 Additionally, it is a good practice to discuss the potential challenges the organization can come across in meeting these strategic goals and how to mitigate them.
 Giving 5-10 minutes to discuss this point or share a document with guidelines for predictable issues that can arise brings security to your team, so they feel they can work at their best performance.

-For more information, read our article about strategy presentations.
+For more information, read our article about strategy presentations and project presentations.

 Conclusion